andrewzm/FRK/README.md

 vignette("FRK_intro")
 ```

 A draft paper with more details, currently in press, is available from [here](https://arxiv.org/abs/1705.08105).
+A draft paper which details the approach to modelling non-Gaussian data is available **LINK TO FRK v2 PAPER**.

 Description
 ------------